kcaliskan/advanced-js/6-object-oriented-programming/1-OOP-all-in-one.md

 The `new` keyword automatically returns the object for us(from elf function).
 It creates the `Elf` constructor.

-Any function that is invoked using the new keyword is called a constructor function.
+Any function that is invoked using the `new` keyword is called a constructor function.

 We won't get a syntax error if we don't use like this but as a general rule, all constructor functions should start with a capital letter.

-Function constructor or constructor functions are simply that they allow use to use the new keyword and create these objects for us.
+Function constructor or constructor functions are simply that they allow us to use the `new` keyword and create these objects for us.

-What does `new` behind the scene?
+What does `new` behind the scene?\
-When we use the new keyword instead of `this` pointing to the windows object like it usually does, the `new` keyword changes what `this` pointing to when a new execution context is created.
+When we use the `new` keyword instead of `this` pointing to the `window` object like it usually does, the `new` keyword changes what `this` pointing to when a new execution context is created.
 In our examples, `this` becomes Peter or Sam.

-Simply means that if we don't initiate new elf with the `new` keyword, `this` which is inside of the `function elf` will point to the `window` object not the new object we created.
+Simply means that if we don't initiate new elf with the `new` keyword, `this` which is inside of the `function Elf` will point to the `window` object not the new object we created.

-Without the new keyword, we are not creating this object and we are not returning an object.
+Without the `new` keyword, we are not creating `this` object and we are not returning an object.
 And we're also not assigning `this` to the object that calls us.

+**Power of the `prototype` object which comes with Functions**

 Every function in JavaScript gets automatically a prototype property.

-**Power of the `prototype` object which comes with Functions`**

 ```javascript
 //Constructor Function